developerforce/Force.com-JavaScript-REST-Toolkit/README.markdown

 	    <p id="message">Click here.</p>
 	</html>

-A fully featured sample is provided in [phonegap.html](Force.com-JavaScript-REST-Toolkit/blob/master/phonegap.html).
+A fully featured sample (including persistence of the OAuth refresh token to the iOS Keychain) is provided in [phonegap.html](Force.com-JavaScript-REST-Toolkit/blob/master/phonegap.html).